In Extremo: Appearances

 The band's first major appearance was in the first part of the 2001 video game Gothic.
-A group of travelling musicians called 'In-Extremo' plays their version of the song "Herr Mannelig", from the album Verehrt und angespien, by the gallows outside the Old Camp Castle in the second chapter of the game.
+A group of traveling musicians called 'In-Extremo' plays their version of the song "Herr Mannelig", from the album Verehrt und angespien, by the gallows outside the Old Camp Castle in the second chapter of the game.

-With their success, the music programs also began to pay attention to In Extremo.
-They were invited on the television program Viva Interactive, where they gave a 15-minute call-and-response and played two songs.
-They rejected at that time an invitation to Top of the Pops to play "Küss mich" ("Kiss Me"), because it was, according to Das letzte Einhorn, not their environment.
-Nevertheless, they did accept a further invitation to Top of the Pops in 2005 and played "Nur ihr allein" ("Only You Alone").
+With their success, the music programs also eventually took notice of In Extremo.
+Consequently, the band was invited to participate in the television program Viva Interactive, where they gave a 15-minute call-and-response and played two songs.
+The band rejected an invitation to Top of the Pops to play "Küss mich" ("Kiss Me"), which they rejected at the time because, according to Das letzte Einhorn, it was not their environment.
+However, they accepted a further invitation to Top of the Pops in 2005 and played "Nur ihr allein" ("Only You Alone").

-At the same time, thei band's audience grew with live appearances, from marketplaces to festivals like Rock am Ring, the Taubertal Festival, and the Nova Rock in Austria.
-Their largest public appearance, however, had In Extremo opening for the farewell tour of Böhse Onkelz in June 2005, with about 120,000 spectators.
+At the same time, the band's audience grew with live appearances from marketplaces to festivals like Rock am Ring, the Taubertal Festival, and the Nova Rock in Austria.
+Their largest public appearance was opening for the farewell tour of Böhse Onkelz in June 2005, with about 120,000 spectators.

-In Extremo last participated on 9 February 2006, in the Bundesvision Song Contest of Stefan Raab for the Free State of Thuringia; Das letzte Einhorn was born in Dingelstädt and grew up in Leinefelde.
-Both cities lie in North Thuringia.
+In Extremo last participated in the Bundesvision Song Contest of Stefan Raab on 9 February 2006 for the Free State of Thuringia.
 The group occupied the third spot with "Liam (German)".
 Beforehand, they had introduced themselves on 2 February on the television show TV total.

 In Extremo also played in 2006 at the Wacken Open Air, as well as on the M'era Luna Festival in Hildesheim.
-At the end of the year, they played in the framework their "10 Year Anniversary Tour" in Germany, Austria and Switzerland.
+At the end of the year, they played their "10 Year Anniversary Tour" in Germany, Austria, and Switzerland.